Introduction to VB.NET Interview Questions and Answers

 3. What is an assembly, its type, its use and what is a strong name in .NET assembly?

 An assembly is one of the elements of a .NET application and is termed as a primary unit of all .NET applications.
-This assembly can be either DLL or executable file.
+This assembly can be either a DLL or an executable file.

 There are two types of assembly:-